virtualizebrief/collection/cvadtools/readme.md

 # Citrix Virtual App & Desktop tools
-:star: The general collection.
+:star: General collection.
 Where common admin fucntions can be found.
 - [get-appnotrunning-prompttologoff.ps1](get-appnotrunning-prompttologoff.ps1) <br>
 some information about this file